DOC COLOUR’S ZOP ZOO CARD GAME

 *You will learn more about Wild Cards and Specialty Cards below.

-Side Bonus Cards have black & white striped borders around them.
+Side Bonus Cards have black & white striped borders around them and

 There are 8 unique Side Bonus Cards.